hallieeilerts/CA-CODE_Automation/README.md

     /src/results/
     /src/visualizations/

-There is are two additional folders in `/src`.`/src/archive` stores data-management source code for previous updates and `/src/prepare-session` is where the user manually sets the age group and years for estimation.
+There is are two additional folders in `/src`:

+-   `/src/archive` contains data-management source code from previous updates
+-   `/src/prepare-session` is where the user manually sets the age group and years for estimation

 ### Generated files